DebbieAtWare/PJ2208_HKSCM_PG3.3_RPG/README.md

 * Image files location: `/RPG_Data/StreamingAssets/SupportImage/`
 * Please keep the **same file name** when replace and type the same file name in the **excel**
 * Please remind to include the **file extension** in the excel image file name (eg. M01_Hylonomus_1.png)
+* The on-screen resolution will be **720x480**.
+Image that not in the same ratio will also be accepted, but it will have a black border when display.
+For memory and loading issue, the image resolution is better below 1920x1080.

 ## Installation Setup
 1. Copy the release project folder to `C:/User/Desktop/`